 Lucas looked down at the shackled man on the ground.
 He saw his

 rifle lying in the dirt beside him.
 The rifle that had protected

 his son so many times.
-He picked it up and pointed it toward Carlo.
+He picked it up and pointed it toward

+“Okay, start talking.
 Just know that if my son isn’t alive and

 well, you don’t have long to live.”